-Alan Duncan is a UK Conservative Party MP and the current Minister of State for Europe and the Americas at the Foreign and Commonwealth Office.
+Alan Duncan is a UK Conservative Party MP and a former Minister of State for Europe and the Americas at the Foreign and Commonwealth Office.
 He was previously a minister of state at the Department for International Development from 2010.
 He left the Cabinet in July 2014 following the reshuffle.

 In the 2015 general election, Duncan retained his seat with a majority 21,705.